No Funding Opportunities at this time

 AmeriCorps funding comes to Washington through two separate funding streams: formula and competitive funds from the Corporation for National and Community Service (CNCS).
 Well-managed organizations with strong organizational competencies tend to be most successful in administering complex grants like AmeriCorps.
 To help you determine whether your organization is poised to successfully administer an AmeriCorps grant, we recommend that you complete the AmeriCorps Readiness Assessment.
-Please note, a satisfactory score does not guarantee AmeriCorps funding through the WCNCS or the CNCS.
+Please note, a satisfactory score does not guarantee AmeriCorps funding through Serve WA or the CNCS.

 AmeriCorps grants are awarded to eligible organizations engaged in evidence-based interventions that utilize AmeriCorps members to strengthen communities.
 An AmeriCorps member is an individual who is enrolled in an approved national service position and engages in community service.
 Members may receive a living allowance and other benefits while serving.
 Upon successful completion of their term of service, members receive a Segal AmeriCorps Education Award from the National Service Trust.Who is eligible to apply?